 This is what the master bedroom looked like when we were purchasing the home.
 This room has so many weird angles.

-The door on the other side of the bed shown here leads to a uber small bathroom (more to come on that next).
+The door on the other side of the bed shown here leads to an uber-small bathroom (more to come on that next).

-This room got smooth painted walls, new flooring and we positioned our bed to go on the opposite wall, which I think made a big difference in the overall layout.
+This room got smooth-painted walls and new flooring, and we positioned our bed to go on the opposite wall, which I think made a big difference in the overall layout.

 We also installed new closet systems in the bedrooms, which helped make the small master closet more efficient.

-The small walk-in shower stall with a plastic shower curtain and small vanity and sink in the corner of our small master bath before home renovations.
+A small walk-in shower, covered with a black and white plastic shower curtain, and small vanity in the master bedroom before renovations.

-Stall shower and small vanity area before renovating
+The small shower and vanity area in our master bathroom before renovations.

 Smakward… it’s the perfect new word to describe this master bathroom.
 A subtle blend of all things SMALL and AWKWARD.
 Update: Check out our farmhouse master bathroom reveal!